Dipeshtwis/curriculum-html-css/grid.md

 ## Learning objectives

-- Use industry-standard tools (CSS Grid) to place elements in the page
+- Use industry-standard tools (CSS Grid) to place elements in the page.

 ### Estimated time: 1.5h

 ## Description

-Similar to Flexbox, CSS Grid layout is a layout tool that helps developers arrange HTML elements on the page.
+Similar to Flexbox, CSS Grid is a layout tool that helps developers arrange HTML elements on the page.
 Specifically, CSS Grid is useful for laying elements out in a grid with several rows and columns.

 ### Why is this important?